 Economic Diversification

 Many state capitals are actively pursuing economic diversification strategies to reduce their reliance on specific industries and create more resilient economies.
 They are attracting businesses in emerging sectors, such as technology, healthcare, and renewable energy.
-State governments are also investing in workforce development programs to ensure that their citizens have the skills needed to compete in the modern economy.
-Entrepreneurship and small business development are being encouraged to foster innovation and create jobs.
+State governments are also investing in workforce development programs to see to it that their citizens have the skills needed to compete in the modern economy.
+Entrepreneurship and small business development are being encouraged to build innovation and create jobs.

 Tips and Expert Advice